Microscopic origin of quantum supersonic phenomenon in one dimension

+In FIG. \ref{f:quantum-walk} (b), we set the initial state with the impurity at the center of the center of the medium$(x=0)$.
+The impurity is accelerated by gravitational force $\mathcal{F}$, and the impurity interaction with the medium $c_{\rm IB}\rho_{\uparrow}(x)$ provides a periodic potential, keeping the momentum of the impurity in the Brillouin zone.
+Consequently, we observe the Bloch oscillation (BO) with the periodicity given by $\tau_{\rm BO}=2\pi/\mathcal{F}$, see Fig.~\ref{f:quantum-walk} (c).
+This provides a useable metrological application of the magnon impurity for measuring the gravitational constant $g$ through the BO.
+From a perspective of the quantum resource theory, applications of magnon impurities in sensoring gravitational force and external magnetic field are plausible \cite{Wan:2024,Puhan:2017,cs:XWGuan2021PRL}.

-In summary, using BA and form factor, we have rigorously determined microscopic states for QF and revival of a supersonic impurity in 1D medium of interacting bosons.
-We have obtained an explicit expression of the period of the QF (\ref{period-QF}), revealing deep insights into the coherent nature of the magnon- and exciton-like states in the course of impurity scattering with the medium.
-Moreover, we have also derived the longer period of quantum revival (\ref{period-L}), manifesting the quantum reflection of excitations in term of the oscillations between the two magnon-like states with the largest weight $|A_{\alpha}|^2$ in Eq. (\ref{rho}).
-Building on the current experimental capability of realizing the 1D impurity problems \cite{Palzer:2009,Catani:2012,Meinert:2017}, measure of the supersonic behaviour of the model (\ref{Hamiltonian}) can be readily implemented through highly elongated 1D systems of ultracold atoms.
-Moreover, our results provide an extended knowledge of the quantum supersonic impurities in 1D interacting medium of Luttinger liquid and will further stimulate theoretical and experimental efforts to study various quantum impurity problems with their promising applications in quantum technology of measuring the gravitational force.
+In summary, using BA and form factor, we have rigorously determined microscopic states for QF and QR of a supersonic impurity injected into the 1D medium of interacting bosons.
+We have obtained explicit expressions of the periods of the QF (\ref{period-QF}) and the QR (\ref{period-L}), revealing deep insights into the coherent features of the magnon- and exciton-like states in the course of impurity scattering with the interacting medium.
+Based on the current experimental capability of realizing the 1D impurity problems \cite{Palzer:2009,Catani:2012,Meinert:2017}, measurement of the supersonic behaviour of the model (\ref{Hamiltonian}) can be readily implemented through highly elongated 1D systems of selective ultracold atoms.
+Finally, we have proposed a metrological application of the quantum impurity in sensoring the gravitational force.
+Our results provide an extended understanding of the quantum supersonic impurities in the 1D interacting medium of Luttinger liquids.